Texas lawmakers OK school finance bill, property tax reform

 The school finance measure would increase annual, per-student funding by $1,020 to $6,160, while boosting funds for children who need extra instruction to learn English.
 It would fund full-day pre-kindergarten for low-income students and provide further funding to better educate dyslexic students.

-The bill looks adjust the current “Robin Hood” system by reducing recapture payments by 47% over the next two years.
+The bill looks to adjust the current “Robin Hood” system by reducing recapture payments by 47% over the next two years.
 That system is meant to force school districts in wealthy areas to share some local property tax revenue with those in poorer parts of the state.

 The other bill approved Saturday night wouldn’t reduce property taxes, but would require voter approval if local governments raise rates 3.5% or more.
 Local governments can currently raise rates by as much as 8% without an election.